 The RJX program was formally launched in 2000, with an "RJX85" machine performing its initial flight on 28 April 2001, and an "RJX100" following on 23 September 2001.
 A second RJX100 was flown, but the fact that the first one flew less than two weeks after the infamous terrorist attacks of 11 September 2001 had a major impact on the program.
 An economic downturn was in progress at the time, and public nerves over flying resulted in severe pressure on airlines.
 The RJX program was axed on 27 November 2001.
 That ended production of the BAE 146 family at 394 aircraft.

-Of course, most of the machines remain in service.
+Most of the machines remain in service.
 BAE Systems has introduced a cockpit upgrade to provide modern flat-panel displays and some new avionics to the first-generation BAE 146 machines, though it hardly amounts to a full "glass cockpit" upgrade.
 In 2007, BAE introduced a program for conversions to BAE 146QT freighter configuration; it does not appear that avionics updates are included in that exercise.
-The first Quiet Trader refurbished in the program was obtained by Amerer Air of Austria in 2008 and was a conversion of a Series 200 machine.
+The first Quiet Trader refurbished in the program was obtained by Amerer Air of Austria in 2008, and was a conversion of a Series 200 machine.

 * There were few unusual variants of the BAE 146.
 One of the most distinctive is the "BAE 146-301ARA", where "ARA" stood for "Atmospheric Research Aircraft".
 It was built from the prototype Series 300 aircraft, itself a rebuild of the first prototype Series 100, and is used by the British Facility for Airborne Atmospheric Measurements.
 The ARA was handed over in early 2004.
 It features additional fuel tanks in the cargo hold, Honeywell LF-507 turbofans, limited cockpit improvements, a set of workstations for a typical complement of ten researchers, and a clutter of external sensors mounted on the fuselage and wings.

 Other specialized variants didn't get off the ground.
 BAE flew a demonstrator of a "BAE 146-100STA" fitted with inflight refueling kit for military service, but nobody bought it.
 Other military versions were considered, including fairly straightforward modifications of cargo / combi variants; a heavily modified cargolifter variant with a rear loading ramp; a search and rescue variant; and an inflight refueling tanker.
-Nobody bit on any of them, though BAE is trying to resell refurbished civilian BAE 146s on the military market.
+Nobody bit on any of them, though BAE did update two BAE 146-200QC machines, obtained from TNT Airways of Belgium, for RAF field service in 2012, complementing the two Royal Flight machines.
+The two refurbished RAF machines were fitted with defensive countermeasures, along with militarized avionics as required.

 An "RJ115" variant of the RJ100 was offered, featuring extra emergency exits to permit carriage of up to 128 passengers, and an "Avro Business Jet" variant of the RJ series was promoted as well, but nobody bought them either.